Causes of Bad Breath - Atlanta, GA

 - Illnesses and diseases such as chronic sinus infections, respiratory tract infections, diabetes, chronic acid reflux, and liver or kidney problems

 The best things you can do to prevent halitosis are to see your dentist regularly for cleanings and make sure you get periodontal disease treatment as early as possible.
-Other ways to prevent bad breath:
+Other prevention tips include:

 - Practice good oral hygiene by brushing teeth twice a day with a fluoride toothpaste and flossing regularly